SwannSG/cheatsheets/OAuth2.0 Services.md

 The *accessToken* is sent to the client (unique per client per token issued).

-For the client to "access a resource" in the node app, they need an accessToken and a *scope* that allows access.
+For the client to "access a resource" in the node app, they need an accessToken string and a *scope* that allows access.

-Assuming the client has a *token*, any message (get, post, etc.) must have a header property called *Authorization: Bearer <accessToken>*.
+Assuming the client has a *token*, any message (get, post, etc.) must have a header property called *Authorization: Bearer accessToken string*.

 We authenticate the message, and either reject or accept the token.
 If we accept the token we allow "access to the resource".